Celebrating the art of spoken poetry in Pittsburgh, PA, since 1966.

 In 2009, following the retirement of Samuel Hazo, the IPF went on hiatus.
 In 2023, Hazo announced the revival of the International Poetry Forum, naming Pittsburgh local Jake Grefenstette to succeed him as executive director.

-Beginning 2024-25, the International Poetry Forum will resume poetry readings and reinstitute educational outreach programs like Poets-in-Person, which brings poets and artists to speak to students and educators across Pittsburgh.
+In October 2024, the International Poetry Forum relaunched its poetry readings with a performance by Terrance Hayes and reinstituted its Poets-in-Person outreach program, which brings poets and artists to speak to students and educators across Allegheny County.

 Samuel Hazo and Jake Grefenstette